- Does your plant start to develop yellow leaves?

 If you live in the UK firstly try to find out if the poinsettias being sold have been grown in Europe or from Britain.
 The British ones have been grown in our light levels.
-They probably have had less stress in transportation mostly likely being delivered from a nursery that isn’t too far away.
+They probably have had less stress in transportation mostly being delivered from a nursery that isn’t too far away.

 The European ones are sent from large greenhouses to packing centres for distribution across Europe and by road to the port.
 Then across the North Sea reaching their final destination by road with the doors opening and closing as each delivery along the route is made.
-Even travelling in a heated lorry is just not enough.
+Even traveling in a heated lorry is just not enough.
 The length of time that the plants are in transportation could be detrimental to their condition.

 So if you are unsure ask someone in the shop to point out the British grown poinsettias.
 They should be able to tell you.
 You might have better success with the British grown ones.
 British grown poinsettias are that little bit more expensive than the imported ones.
-But usually you are buying a stronger more robust plant.
+But usually, you are buying a stronger more robust plant.

-How to make that all important decision when you have about 100 poinsettias to choose from…
+How to make that all-important decision when you have about 100 poinsettias to choose from…

-Don’t buy a plant that is sold near a draughty spot in a shop or outside a florists door.
+Don’t buy a plant that is sold near a draughty spot in a shop or outside a florist’s door.
 Poinsettias hate draughty spots and they will show their disapproval very quickly.
 Many garden centres know where their hot and cold spots are.
-Usually the Poinsettias are placed in the warmest parts of the shop.
+Usually, the poinsettias are placed in the warmest parts of the shop.
 Plus regular temperature checks are made throughout the day.
 So try to buy from those areas.
 Where their azaleas and cyclamen are placed should most of the time give you a clue as to where the cold spots are!

 Look out for nice dark green leaves that are sitting well on the plant rather than drooping.
-Plus a well balanced shape that has leaves right down to the base.
+Plus a well-balanced shape that has leaves right down to the base.
 Sometimes the plants are still in their sleeves.
 So try to roll down the sleeve to check the condition of the leaves at the lowest level.
 Don’t buy one that has yellow leaves.

 If a plant has been left in its plastic sleeve too long the ethylene gas builds up inside.
 The gas makes the plant drop its leaves far too quickly and makes the leaves curl.
 Some suppliers have holes in the sleeves to try to prevent this from happening.
 Sometimes it’s not a bad thing to have the plastic sleeve around the plant.
-Its giving it a little more protection from the cold!
+It’s giving it a little more protection from the cold!
 Just not for too long.
-If the plant is wilting in the shop and it has soggy compost leave it well alone.
+If the plant is wilting in the shop and it has soggy compost, leave it well alone.

 Poinsettia flowers (cyathia) are tiny – all of the colour is in the leaves (bracts).
 When buying your plant check those little flowers.
 If the poinsettia is in full bloom then all those little yellow flowers will have opened out.
 So try to buy a plant that has many of them still to open.
-When a poinsettia has past its best those little flowers fall off.
+When a poinsettia has passed its best those little flowers fall off.
 So checking the flowers is a good way of telling if the plant is past its prime.
 What I have found is that a few of the newer varieties have very few cyathia.
 So it’s not a foolproof test.